Facing

 must chase a lion with rattle bells and make him upset.
 This

-Another successful hunting method is to force a lion to move
+Another successful lion hunting method was to force a lion to leave a kill.
+Any of these methods would provoke a fight

 Recommended